mgalardini/reads2snps/README.md

 Usage
 -----

-To map reads to a target genome and call variants type `make map`.
+To map reads to a target genome and call variants type `make map` or `make breseq`.
+To get base-by-base reads coverage information type `make coverage`.
 To run a whole genome alignment (with a mask on regions with low coverage), type `make align`; this assumes that reads from which de novo assembly has been derived are present.
 If they are not present, but a mask is known, just add a